-- ► Sample the receiver output (down-converted frequency, almost constant during sample time). - Each reflected pulse contributes to only one sample. - Store the samples as a vector, with elements being called range bins, range gates, range cells, or fast-time samples.
+- For one transmitted pulse, sample the receiver output (down-converted frequency, almost constant during sample time). - Each reflected pulse contributes to only one sample. - Store the samples as a vector, with elements being called range bins, range gates, range cells, or fast-time samples.